 Find a Builder

 Dan advises self-builders to get this checked out early on: ‘If you’ve bought an existing building, is it riddled with asbestos, and what type of asbestos is it?
 For example, white asbestos is not too expensive to remove, but if you find blue or brown asbestos it can cost an absolute fortune – into tens of thousands depending on what type and the amount.’
 You can book an asbestos survey and removal through local asbestos removal firms.

-How to keep costs down
+How to keep costs down on your self build

 Dan gave us this insight: ‘The normal way of doing things is that you go to the architect, you get your drawings and the builders tender for it.
 The builders aren’t really involved in the design stage.
 But if you’ve already got a builder you can trust, and you can get the builder involved earlier, you’ll save money as the builder can suggest the cheapest way for you to do it.
-For example, we work with SIPs panels [Structural Insulated Panels] which can be cheaper to work with.'
+For example, we work with SIPs panels [Structural Insulated Panels] which can be cheaper to work with.

+Find a Builder